 07 Overton-on-Dee

-In the churchyard of St Mary's in Overton sit twenty-one ancient yew trees, some over a thousand years old.
-This village, perched on the edge of the Maelor, feels ancient.
+In the churchyard of St Mary's Church in Overton stand twenty-one ancient yew trees, some estimated to be over a thousand years old — and listed as one of the Seven Wonders of Wales.
+This village, perched on the edge of the Maelor on a wide bend of the River Dee, feels genuinely ancient in a way that even Chester occasionally struggles to match.
 Its wide high street and timber-framed houses suggest a history that hasn't quite finished being written.
+The Dee here is slow and green, and the surrounding countryside belongs to a different, quieter Wales entirely.